EthicalML/awesome-annual-reviews-and-trends/README.md

 * Linux Foundation - [OpenSSF Year in Review](https://openssf.org/blog/2022/12/29/openssf-year-in-review/)

 ### 💡 Thought Leaders and Non-Profits (TLaNP)

+This section includes posts from renowned thought leaders and non-profits providing insights on technology fields, industry as a whole or specialised research fields (not products / promotions - as outlined in the [CONTRIBUTING.md](./CONTRIBUTING.md)).

 #### 🤖 TLaNP: AI & Data